-Peel the peaches, cut into large pieces and add to a large mixing bowl.
+- Peel the peaches, cut them into large pieces and add them to a large mixing bowl.
 Use a potato masher to crush the fruit.
 Whatever chunks of fruit you see are what will appear in your jam.
 If you like it chunky, just mash a little; if you want it smooth, go more heavy-handed with the masher.

-- Transfer the peaches mixture to a saucepan.
+- Transfer the peaches mixture to a large pot.
 Slice the vanilla bean and scrape the seeds into the peaches.
 Toss the bean pod in as well.
 You do not need to “cook” this mixture, you are just using some heat to draw out the vanilla flavoring from the bean.
 Simmer the mixture until it is warmed through and you can smell the vanilla.

-Remove the vanilla pod and transfer the mixture back to your original mixing bowl.
+- Remove the vanilla pod and transfer the mixture back to your original mixing bowl.
 Allow to cool a bit (shouldn’t take long since the mixture shouldn’t be too hot.)

-At this point, you can freeze the jam or use it immediately.
+- At this point, you can freeze the jam or use it immediately.
 It’s good in the freezer for 1 year or in the refrigerator for 3 weeks.

 Find this delicious recipe next time you visit by saving it to your very own recipe box on my site.
 All your favorites stored in one easy place!